 Your application will be considered accepted (and thus your enrollment in the major approved) once your proposal has been approved by a committee of faculty mentors and the cover sheet signed by your faculty mentor, the IAS faculty convener for the IS major, and an IAS program advisor.
 Substantial revisions of the proposed course of study will also require these approvals.
 Depending on demand, enrollment in the IS major may be capped.

 Please contact the IS Faculty Coordinator if you have any questions, concerns or ideas about the Individualized Study major.
-To declare the IS major, please contact a Pre-major Advisor.
+To declare the IS major, please contact an academic advisor at email@example.com.

 Back to top